idanish/JavaScript-Projects/README.md

 /* List of Projects */

+/*
 01 - Increment - Decrement
 02 - Condition
     01 - Login Form
 03 - Loops
     01 - Data Shown in Table using Array
+04 - Text in different styles

+*/